mim1q/mods-wiki/docs/minecells/spawner_runes.md

           "weight": 1,
           "entity": "minecells:leaping_zombie",
           "attributes": {
-            "generic.max_health": 200,     // set max health to 200 points (100 hearts)
+            // set max health to 200 points (100 hearts)
+            "generic.max_health": 200,
-            "generic.movement_speed": 0.5  // set movement speed to 0.5 (which is quite a bit quicker than the default) }
+            // set movement speed to 0.5
+            // (which is quite a bit quicker than the default) "generic.movement_speed": 0.5
+          }
         }
       ]